GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/action/index.md

 A common pattern for extensions is to expose their primary functionality using the extension's action.
 The example below demonstrates this pattern.
 When the user clicks the action, the extension injects a content script into the current page.
-That content script then displays an alert to verify that everything worked as expected.
+The content script then displays an alert to verify that everything worked as expected.

 ```json